 If you're creating a Discussion that needs to include everyone in your office or HQ (for example, a Discussion for location/building-related issues like upcoming fire drills, employee parking, day care services, etc), then do NOT make it an Org-wide Discussion.

-An Org-wide Discussion automatically adds everyone on your intranet to a Discussion, which means it could include individuals in other cities and/or those who only serve your org in an advisory capacity.
+An Org-wide Discussion automatically adds everyone on your platform to a Discussion, which means it could include individuals in other cities and/or those who only serve your org in an advisory capacity.
 These people don’t need to be bothered with notifications about such Discussions.

 Instead, create a Private Discussion and add people by any of the following: